NHSDigital/bcss-playwright/docs/utility-guides/CalendarPicker.md

 #### How This Function Works

 1. This calls the `format_date` method from DateTimeUtils to get the date in the correct format.
-   1. As the formatting for the `datetime` function differes between operating systems, there is a check first to see what OS is in use.
+   1. As the formatting for the `datetime` function differs between operating systems, there is a check first to see what OS is in use.
    2. From here it calls the correct formatting option.
 2. Once the date is formatted correctly it enters it into the provided locator.